 I feel like I always have a bottle of dijon mustard hanging out in the door of my fridge.
 Are you the same?
-If so, let’s grab it and get to cooking, because this chicken dijon recipe is such a delicious meal that is super quick and easy to make!
+If so, let’s grab it and get to cooking!
+You can also use up your dijon mustard in my Healthy Salmon Burgers recipe and my Summer Citrus Salad recipe (in the delicious citrus vinaigrette).

-• Vegetable oil — What we’ll sear the chicken with.
+• Oil: What we’ll sear the chicken with.
 Vegetable oil is a great oil to use when searing or sautéing.

-• Heavy cream — You can use half and half or milk, just note that the sauce will be much runnier.
+• Heavy Cream: You can use half and half or milk, just note that the creamy mustard sauce will be much runnier.

 Recipe Tips